SparkPost/support-docs/articles/reporting/spam-trap-monitoring.md

 * **Parked** - These are email addresses hosted by a parked domain provider.
 These addresses can point to list quality issues, though they will not affect your reputation.

-## Dashboard
+## Spam Trap Monitoring Dashboard

-Spam Trap Monitoring allows you to see the raw count and percent of spam traps you are sending to in the selected time range.
+The dashboard shows you the raw count or percent of spam traps you are sending to in the selected time range.
 On the dashboard you can quickly set the date range to any of the presets or set a custom range to focus.
 To find specific issues, group the results by subaccount, and any IP pool, sending domain, or campaign.

 ![Spam Trap Monitoring dashboard](media/spam-traps/dashboard.png)